-Self-funding is an approach to financing an employer’s health benefit offering that provides greater flexibility and control, while offering the opportunity for significant savings.
-Though it isn’t ideal for all employers, many can benefit from a self-funded (or level-funded) plan as opposed to the traditional fully insured model.
+Self-funding is an approach to financing an employer’s health benefit offering that provides greater flexibility and control, plus the opportunity for significant cost savings.
+Though it isn’t ideal for all employers, many can benefit from a self-funded (or level-funded) plan as instead of the traditional fully insured model.

-Self-funded health insurance plans are employer-provided coverage not purchased from an insurance carrier (i.e., the employer pays the claims themselves).
+A self-funded health insurance plan is an employer-provided coverage plan that is not purchased from an insurance carrier (i.e., the employer pays the claims themselves).
 The employer assumes a greater risk, but also has greater potential for savings than with fully-insured plans.

 Understand how self-funded and level-funded plans differ from traditional fully insured benefit plans in this guide.

-Self-funding can be confusing at first and can lead to employers setting up plans in a way that doesn’t help them, but actually negatively impacts their bottom line.
+Self-funding can be confusing at first and can lead to employers setting up plans in a way that doesn’t help them, but actually hurts their bottom line.
 Here are some of the common pitfalls to self-funding—all of which can be avoided with proper planning:

-When clients are considering self-funding, they need to take special care to ensure their plan includes some specific elements that they may not have considered with previous plan types.
+When employers are considering self-funding, they need to take special care to ensure their plan includes some specific elements that they may not have considered with previous plan types.

 There are two basic kinds of stop-loss coverage: